tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 We missed one final (and important) argument for using version control.
 With ever more complex problems to solve, your software projects will undoubtedly contain a large number of files containing source code.
 It'll also be likely that you *aren't working alone on the project; your project will probably have more than one contributor.* In this scenario, it can become difficult to avoid conflicts when working on files.

 ## How Git Works
-Essentially, Git comprises of four separate storage locations: your **workspace**, the **local index**, the **local repository** and the **remote repository**.
+Essentially, Git is comprised of four separate storage locations: your **workspace**, the **local index**, the **local repository** and the **remote repository**.
 As the name may suggest, the remote repository is stored on some remote server and is the only location stored on a computer other than your own.
 This means that there are two copies of the repository -- your local copy, and the remote copy.
 Having two copies is one of the main selling points of Git over other version control systems.
 You can make changes to your local repository when you may not have Internet access, and then apply any changes to the remote repository at a later stage.
 Only once changes are made to the remote repository can other contributors see your changes.

 D> ### What is a Repository?
 D> We keep repeating the word *repository*, but what do we mean by that?
 When considering version control, a repository is a data structure which contains metadata (a set of data that describes other data, hence *meta*) concerning the files which you are storing within the version control system.
 The kind of metadata that is stored can include aspects such as the historical changes that have taken place within a given file so that you have a record of all changes that take place.